kim-yura/Scrap-Swap/projectnotes.md

 # 02/22:
 * ScrapsPost: Form now just says "Upload an image for your Scrap"
+* Follows: Following/unfollowing a user now dynamically renders their follow counts
+* Follows: User can now see follows and followers in other user pages

 * Scrap Cards: Image width needs adjustment